P/poly

 P/poly, unlike other polynomial-time classes such as P or BPP, is not generally considered a practical class for computing.
 Indeed, it contains every undecidable unary language, none of which can be solved in general by real computers.
 On the other hand, if the input length is bounded by a relatively small number and the advice strings are short, it can be used to model practical algorithms with a separate expensive preprocessing phase and a fast processing phase, as in the Miller–Rabin example.

 Formal definition

 The complexity class P/poly can be defined in terms of SIZE as follows:

-where $\mathsf{SIZE}(n^c)$ is the set of decision problems that can be solved by polynomial-sized circuit families.
+where $\mathsf{SIZE}(n^c)$ is the set of decision problems that can be solved by circuit families having no more than $n^c$ gates on inputs of size $n$.